-

 A 10-piece cookware set made of fully clad, scratch-resistant stainless steel with an aluminum core for even cooking.

-Pros: stainless steel, glass lids, durable
+Pros: stainless steel, glass lids, easy to clean

 -